 What will be the structure of the company?

 Once you have decided what kind of business it is that you want to do and where to do it from, you will have to come up with the structure of the company.
 Yes, it is very important to decide on this before moving forward with your plans because then it will determine if you are going to be started a partnership business, a limited liability company or a joint venture and so on.
 Based on your decision you will be required to fulfill certain demands such as appointing the director of a company or have a company secretary who will oversee all the operations.
 All these are crucial because once you go to apply for company registration or let us say want a business license, data regarding your shareholders and directors will be needed.
 Also one more thing, you have to think about ROI in Vietnam.

 How much capital is needed?

 Probably the most important matter that needs to be dealt with before starting any sort of business in any country is the capital needed to get started.
 The amount of capital you have or planning to invest, or planning to rise will determine the type of business you are going to be starting.
 Even after you fix on a budget, your capital plans will need to go through the certain medium in Vietnam and once approved you can go on to the next step.
-So you need to come up with clever planning on the financial aspect of your business.
+So you need to come up with clever planning on the financial aspect of your business and virtual office rent Vietnam.
 In Vietnam, there isn’t any sort of minimum amount of capital needed to start a business.
 However, there are certain industries which have an entry barrier.
 Businesses such as real estate, banking, and financial institutes all have a certain amount of capital which needs to be there.
 So once again, your company planning and capital planning needs to be perfect and well thought out before you finalize and start your business.
 The last thing you want to do is go to Vietnam unprepared and unplanned and end up running around doing extra work.